afni/afni_doc/nifti/qsform_code.rst

 .. _nifti_qsform_bh:

-BRIK/HEAD: space names and mapping to/from NIFTI
+BRIK/HEAD: space names; map to/from NIFTI
 ===================================================

 Within the BRIK/HEAD format, the information about space is stored in